DTU-R3/DTU-R3-ROS/waypoint_nav/README.md

 * 'LEFT,n': Let the robot run along the left wall with a distance n meters.
 * 'RIGHT,n': Let the robot run along the right wall with a distance n meters.

+## Fiducial mapping
+If a new fiducial is found.
+The package is also able to calculate the fiducial global position based on robot current position.
+The position can be read from topic ['/fiducial_gps_pose'](http://docs.ros.org/kinetic/api/fiducial_msgs/html/msg/FiducialMapEntry.html)

 ## Launch files
 **fiducial_encoder_waypoint.launch:** 3D waypoint navigation by fiducials together with encoders.
 The encoders are used to localise the robot while the fiducials are used to correct the transformation from odometry frame to utm frame.